Compensatory Afforestation Fund Act, 2016

-CAMPA Act or Compensatory Afforestation Fund Act is an Indian legislation that seeks to provide an appropriate institutional mechanism, both at the Center and in each State and Union Territory, to ensure expeditious utilization efficiently and transparently of amounts released instead of forest land diverted for non-forest purposes, which would mitigate the impact of diversion of such forest land.
+The Compensatory Afforestation Fund Act, 2016 (CAMPA Act) is an Indian legislation that seeks to provide an appropriate institutional mechanism, both at the Center and in each State and Union Territory, to ensure expeditious utilization efficiently and transparently of amounts released instead of forest land diverted for non-forest purposes, which would mitigate the impact of diversion of such forest land.
 The Act and the related CAF Rules, 2018, were notified on 10 August 2018, and the Act came into force w.e.f.
 30 September 2018.

 History

 The Ministry of Environment and Forest, New Delhi, issued a notification on 23 April 2004 describing the constitution, management, and functions of the CAMPA committee.
 The act was sent for examination under a standing committee.
 It was passed by the Rajya Sabha on 28 July 2016.

 Compensatory Afforestation Fund

 This is money paid by developers who have cleared forest land for their construction projects, and the idea is that such land destroyed needs to be made good by regenerating forest elsewhere on non-forest land.